SFTtech/openage/tasks.md

 openage tasks
 =============

-a mysterious voice told yourself:
+A mysterious voice told yourself:
 "hey, myself, I want to contribute epic stuff to openage!"

-but then your inner evil replied:
+But then your inner lazy piece of shit replied:
 "but what should I do, I'm too lazy to think of something i could do!"

-suddenly, a wild JJ appears, and proposes `task proposals`, and you inner evil instantly dies because of the awesomeness of these tasks.
+Suddenly, this document appears and presents you `task proposals`, and you overcome your weaker self because of the awesomeness of these tasks.

-if your inner voices are still not satisfied with these ideas and say:
+If your inner voices are still not satisfied with these ideas and say:

-"mkay, I don't like these suggestions", or
+* "Mkay, but I don't like these suggestions, they're crap!"
-"I don't know how to start, this is so complicated!", or even "actually I was searching for granny porn by 'openage', what is this shit?", don't hesitate to join the developer chats and ask for instructions.
+* "I don't know how to start, this is so complicated!"
+* "Actually I was looking for granny porn when searching 'openage', what is this shit? computer-nerds?!?"

+then don't hesitate to join the developer chats and ask for instructions:

 * **IRC**: #sfttech on freenode.net
-* **XMPP**: openage@chat.sft.mx

-we will laugh at you at first (of course), but if you beg and promise us cake, you might get a **special custom hand-crafted extra offer** what you could do, and how.
+We will make fun of you at first (of course), but if you beg and promise us cake, you might get a **custom special premium hand-crafted extra offer** what you could do, and how.

-if you've never programmed before, this is the project you want to start your career with. seriously. you might have guessed it, we will laugh at you as well, though.
+If you've never programmed before, or are inexperienced:

+0. This is the project you want to start your career with.
+1. Seriously.
+2. We'll give valuable feedback and try to support you where possible.
+3. You might have guessed it, we will still make fun of you, though.

+The [documentation tree description](doc/README.md) might be your first clue.

-to get an overview about where to find what in the code, take a look at [the project structure info documentation](doc/implementation/project_structure).
+To get an overview about where to find what in the code, take a look at [the project structure info documentation](doc/implementation/project_structure.md).

 task proposals
 --------------

-use `git describe` for seeing the latest milestone reached.
+Use `git describe` for seeing the latest milestone reached.

-look at [our roadmap](doc/milestones) to see what has to be achieved to reach the next milestone. ask in the IRC or XMPP channel what's being worked on.
+Look at [our roadmap](doc/milestones.md) to see what has to be achieved to reach the next milestone.
+Ask in the **IRC** channel what's being worked on and what may need help and support (even though it's known that nobody needs that).

-### NSA interface
+### NSA/BND interface
-* before the secret services of the world subvert our codebase, we will be chivalrous and implement an official spying interface.
+* before the secret services of the world subvert our codebase, we will be chivalrous and implement an official spying interface
 * if we have an official interface, we can better say hi to our friends!
-* no, not really, we actually want to encrypt the game conversations.
+* no, not really, we actually should encrypt the game conversations

 ### free (as in freedom) media data
 * we are depending on the proprietary original media files at the moment
+* if you are a creative person, fire up your graphics software ([GIMP?](http://gimp.org/)) and create replacement graphics
 * free (creative commons licensed) media files liberate us from the evil leash
 * reside in [openage-data repository](https://github.com/SFTtech/openage-data)
 * original files will be used for free media files that are not present yet
+* this means even drawing one building will help
+* `png` images or better `svg` vectorgraphics

-### inotify monitoring
+### inotify media monitoring
-* inotify is (if you don't know) a handy Linux feature for monitoring file modifications, creations, etc.
+* inotify is (if you don't know) a handy Linux kernel feature
+  * monitors file modifications, creations, etc.
+  * allows instaneous reaction to observed file updates without active polling
-* when some cool guy/gal (might be you!) changes or creates media files, the change can instantly appear ingame.
+* when some cool guy/gal (might be you!) changes or creates media files, the change can instantly appear ingame
+* very useful feature for people creating free media replacement files
-* as this feature is linux-specific, we have to make this feature "optional" -> preprocessor/cmake stuff
+* as this feature is Linux-specific, we have to make this feature "optional" -> preprocessor/cmake stuff
-* will be implemented in C++
+* implemented in `C++`

-### game data storage
-* come up with ideas on how to store all the game data
-* our current plan:
-  * csv files for metadata (how much does a castle cost?)
-  * suitable folder structure for audio and image files
-* the current storage location and format of files created by the convert script have to be improved
-* this means you have to create a reasonable interface between the python convert script, and the C++ game
-* this also means straight-forward integration of the free media files

-### build system improvals
-* create `make install` target
-* make it possible to install openage-data
-* allow external CXX and LDFLAGS
-* improve the `./configure` script
-* keep the `Makefile` in sync with the `cmake` config

 ### game launcher
 * startup program